top of page

 Work with me

-I offer unique bespoke programmes of yoga which focus on building resilience, empowerment and self-acceptance, where you will be provided with noticeable, tangible benefits which will help to bring you back to a place where the body feels like a safe place to be once more.
+I offer unique bespoke programmes which focus on building resilience, empowerment and self-acceptance, where you will be provided with noticeable, tangible benefits to help bring you back to a place where the body feels like a safe place to be once more.

 Yoga for improved functional health